 D-SNAP State Workgroup Recommendations

-What follows is a list of recommendations from the States and FNS' s response to those suggestions:
+What follows is a list of recommendations from the states and FNS' response to those suggestions.

 Verification of Identity